jennifersoft/jennifer-view-adapter-chatwork/README.md

 # Important Notice

-Please use this branch on JENNIFER Server 5.2.3 or more.
+Please use this branch on JENNIFER Server 5.2.3.

 # Getting started